section-engineering-education/engineering-education/articles/devops-pipelines-automation-with-cloud-build-and-triggers/index.md

 The popular tools used for this are `Jenkins`, `GitHub Actions`, `Team City`, and many more.

 #### Deploy
 An application that passed the continuous integration stage will proceed to the deployment stage.
-Staging will be the first thing before deployment using tools like `Ansible`, `Puppet` or `Chef`.
+Staging will be the first thing before deployment using tools like `Ansible`, `Puppet`, or `Chef`.

 #### Operate
 The actual deployment starts in this stage using tools like `terraform` etc. The refined application will then be deployed and its operations will be monitored.